xinxingwu-uk/Colab_Implementation-HeyGem/README.md

 </tr>
 </table>

-> ***Note***: We have observed that the model performs suboptimally when tested on animation videos.
+> ***Note 1***: We have observed that the model performs suboptimally when tested on animation videos.
 This is likely because the underlying model was primarily trained on real, human-centric datasets.
 As a result, its ability to generalize to animation videos is limited, and the outputs in these cases may be less accurate or realistic.

+> ***Note 2***: Audio + Orignal Video to Video - Generating a 3-minute 54-second video takes approximately 4 minutes and 31 seconds.
+In comparison, generating an 18-second video requires about 1 minute and 18 seconds.

 ---